ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

 2.3.2- Aiding measurements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For our use case, we want the GQ7 to use GNSS as it's main source of truth.
-To do that, we need to enable the GNSS aiding sources, and disable others that might give us worse results in the outdoor environment we are operating in such as the magnetometer.
+For our use case, we want the GQ7 to use GNSS for it's main aiding measurement.
+To do that, we need to enable the GNSS aiding sources.
-Additionally, we will configure the GQ7 to accept RTCM corrections so that if we send them, we can get RTK level precision.
-Even if you do not plan to use RTK level precision, it is okay to use these parameters as is.
+Additionally, we will configure the GQ7 to accept RTCM corrections.
+Even if you do not plan to use RTCM corrections, it is okay to use these parameters as is.

 .. code-block:: yaml